PJDude/dude/README.md

 https://github.com/PJDude/dude/releases

 main distributions:

 **dude.**{version}**.portable.linux.tgz**
 **dude.**{version}**.portable.windows.zip**
 contain portable executables with necessary libraries made by [PyInstaller](https://pyinstaller.org/en/stable).
 Files with **.onefile** postfix contain self-extracting single-file distributions.
-They are more handy but start a little slower than main distributions (need of unpacking to temporary folder).Onefile distribution also may cause more false positive anti virus alerts (see below). **auxiliary** distributions are made by [Nuitka](https://github.com/Nuitka/Nuitka) for test purposes and may be nonoperational at current stage.
+They are more handy but start a little slower than main distributions (need of unpacking to temporary folder).
+Onefile distribution also may cause more false positive anti virus alerts (see below).

+**auxiliary** distributions contain compiled executable binaries made by [Nuitka](https://github.com/Nuitka/Nuitka).
+At current stage no significant performance gain is observed with comparison to main distribution (interfacing with Tkinter is probably a bottleneck).

 ## SOFTPEDIA review: